Facilities Management Group

 Contribute

-Join the committee, present at events, mentor early-career members, or contribute to policy submissions.
-Your expertise helps advance professional standards across Ireland.
+Express interest in committee work, present at events, mentor early-career members, or contribute to policy submissions where relevant.
+Your expertise helps support professional standards across Ireland.

 Explore Other Sector Groups